poulamiiroy/poulami-gfz/README.md

 - 👋 Hi, I’m @poulami-gfz
 - 👀 I’m interested in geodynamic modelling in lower mantle.
 - 🌱 I’m currently learning ASPECT.
-- 💞️ I’m looking to collaborate on ASPECT developers to learn the coding from source.
+- 💞️ I’m looking to collaborate on ASPECT developers to learn the code from source.
-- 📫 How to reach me ...
+- 📫 How to reach me? poulami.kallol@gmail.com

 <!---
 poulami-gfz/poulami-gfz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.